Lanoe Hawker: With the Royal Flying Corps

 Hawker was posted to France in October 1914, as a captain with No. 6 Squadron, Royal Flying Corps, flying Henri Farmans.
 The squadron converted to the B.E.2c and he undertook numerous reconnaissance missions into 1915, being wounded once by ground fire.
 On 22 April he was awarded the Distinguished Service Order for attacking a German zeppelin shed at Gontrode by dropping hand grenades at low level (below 200 ft) from his B.E.2c.
 He used a tethered German balloon to help shield him from enemy ground fire as he made successive attacks.
 During the Second Battle of Ypres, Hawker was wounded in the foot by ground fire.
 For the remainder of the battle he had to be carried to and from his aircraft, but refused to be grounded until the fight was over.

-Returning to 6 Squadron after hospitalisation, the squadron now received several single-seat scouts, and some early F.E.2 'pushers'.
-One aircraft received was a Bristol Scout C, with RFC s/n 1609 that Hawker, with assistance from Air Mechanic Ernest Elton (who later became an Ace Pilot himself), equipped with their design of Lewis gun mount, enabling the machine gun to fire forward obliquely at an acute horizontal angle to the axis of flight, missing the propeller arc.
+He returned to 6 Squadron after hospitalisation.
+The squadron received several single-seat scouts, and some early F.E.2 'pushers'.
+One aircraft received was a Bristol Scout C, with RFC s/n 1609 that Hawker, with assistance from Air Mechanic Ernest Elton (who later became an ace himself), equipped with their design of Lewis gun mount, enabling the machine gun to fire forward obliquely at an acute horizontal angle to the axis of flight, missing the propeller arc.

 While with No 6 squadron in 1915, Captain Hawker was a comrade of Captain Louis Strange.
 The Squadron became pioneers of many aspects in military aviation at the time, driven largely by the imagination of Strange and the engineering talents of Hawker.
 Their talents led to various mountings for Lewis machine guns, one of which won Hawker the Victoria Cross, and one that nearly cost Strange his life.

 Hawker's innovative ideas at this time greatly benefited the fledgling RFC.
 He helped to invent the Prideaux disintegrating link machine-gun belt feed, and initiated the practice of putting fabric protective coverings on the tips of wooden propellers, the use of fur-lined thigh boots, and devising a primitive 'rocking fuselage' for target practice on the ground.
 In 1916 he also developed (with W.L.
 French) the increased capacity 97-round 'double drum' for the Lewis machine gun.
 It was issued for trials in July and after modifications was issued generally to the RFC and RNAS.